Coolest Guides on the Planet

 Change and Update WordPress URLS in Database When Site is Moved to new Host

-After migrating a WordPress site to a new URL either live or to a production or development server, the new URL strings in the mysql database need to be changed and updated in the various mysql database tables.
+After migrating a WordPress site to a new URL either to a live production site or a testing development server, the new URL strings in the MySQL database need to be changed and updated in the various MySQL database tables.

 WordPress Database Switcheroo

-Do a mysql database export of the old database on the old server, create a new blank database on the new server, import the old data either in phpmyadmin or mysql directly in the command line.
+First, do a MySQL database export of the old database on the old server, create a new blank database on the new server, import the old data either in PHPMyAdmin or mysql directly in the command line.

 Use the code as below and swap in your old and new URLs, no trailing slashes.
 Also if necessary change the table prefix values where applicable (ie wp_ )